sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1300 - document-range.md

 Parameters
 ====

-**Note:** For the full list of parameters available for this method, see [Global parameters for methods](doc:method#global-parameters-for-methods).
+**Note:** For additional parameters available for this method, see [Global parameters for methods](doc:method#global-parameters-for-methods).
 The following table shows parameters most relevant to or specific to this method.

 | key               | value                                                        | description                                                  |
 | ----------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |